 New-ItemProperty "HKLM:\SOFTWARE\Policies\Microsoft\Windows NT\DNSClient" -Name EnableMultiCast -Value 0 -PropertyType DWORD -Force

-- Click Advanced, then go to WINS tab and select Disable NetBIOS over TCP
+- Click Advanced, then go to the WINS tab and select Disable NetBIOS over TCP

 - Save the changes.

-If you have multiple network adapters (or VLANs) on your computer, you will need to disable NetBIOS in the properties of each of them.
+If you have multiple NICs (or VLAN interfaces), be sure to disable NetBIOS in the properties of each of them.

 ipconfig /all |find "NetBIOS"